Employing Digital Nomads

 Benefits of employing digital nomads

-Employing digital nomads can bring with it a number of different benefits, especially when it comes to keeping employees safe from the spread of coronavirus at work, as well as providing greater flexibility for employees to work remotely from anywhere in the world.
+Employing digital nomads can bring a number of different benefits, from providing greater flexibility for employees to work remotely from anywhere in the world to expanding your pool of talent to recruit from.

 For organisations with migrant workers looking to spend time with friends and family back home, or domestic workers looking to swap their home-working arrangements for sunnier climes, the provision of flexible working can create a much better work-life balance for staff.
 In turn, this can often result in increased employee engagement, improved productivity, higher staff retention rates, and a stronger employer brand to help attract talent.